awsmug/torro-forms/README.txt

 == Changelog ==

+= 1.0.0 beta 16 =
+* Changed URL to Chartjs because name of file was not uppercase.

 = 1.0.0 beta 15 =
 * Only showing steps if there is more then one step
 * Results can be deleted